${\rm SL}_2$ quantum trace in quantum Teichm\"uller theory via writhe: Gabella's quantum holonomy

 \subsection{Branched double cover surface}

-Quantization of the trace-of-monodromy functions (for closed curves) on the Teichm\"uller space, namely the quantum ordering problem mentioned in \S\ref{subsec:deformation_quantization}, is also of interest to physicists, as the coefficients of the monomials of the quantum version of the trace-of-monodromy correspond to the so-called `framed protected spin characters' in physics.
+Quantization of the trace-of-monodromy functions (for closed curves) on the Teichm\"uller space, namely the quantum ordering problem mentioned in \S\ref{subsec:deformation_quantization}, is also of interest to physicists, as the coefficients of the monomials of the quantum version of the trace-of-monodromy correspond to the so-called ``framed protected spin characters" in physics.
 A very interesting solution to this quantum ordering problem is given by Gabella \cite{G}.
-Gabella's construction of quantum holonomy is based on the works of Gaiotto-Moore-Neitzke \cite{GMN13} \cite{GMN14} and Galakhov-Longhi-Moore \cite{GLM}.
-Part of the main ideas of these works are the processes called `non-abelianization' and `abelianization', which relate a ${\rm GL}_N$-bundle of a surface $\Sigma$ to an abelian bundle of a certain $N$-fold branched (i.e. ramified) covering of $\Sigma$.
+Gabella's construction of quantum holonomy is based on the works of Gaiotto, Moore and Neitzke \cite{GMN13, GMN14} and Galakhov, Longhi and Moore \cite{GLM}.
+Part of the main ideas of these works are the processes called ``nonabelianization" and ``abelianization", which relate a ${\rm GL}_N$-bundle of a surface $\Sigma$ to an abelian bundle of a certain $N$-fold branched (ramified) covering of $\Sigma$.
 In our case, $N=2$.
 We assume $\Sigma$ is connected.
 We start with the description of a branched double cover of the surface $\Sigma$, and some basic constructions about it.

 \vs